-- a) Shifts and days off will be bid every six- (6) calendar months for implementation each July 1st and January 1st. - b) When shifts and days off are bid, the employee shall identify in writing to [his/her] their immediate supervisor the established designated shift the employee wishes to work.
-Shifts will be assigned based on the seniority of the employee as defined in Article 20 (Seniority), except as stated in subsection (ae). - c) A newly hired employee on initial probation shall be placed on shifts according to operational and training requirements.
-Following three (3) months of service the employee will be allowed to shift bid at the next shift bid opportunity.
+- a) Shifts and days off will be bid every six (6) calendar months for implementation each July 1st and January 1st. - b) When shifts and days off are bid, the employee shall identify in writing to their immediate supervisor the established designated shift the employee wishes to work.
+Shifts will be assigned based on the seniority of the employee as defined in Article 21 (Seniority), except as stated in subsection (a) above. - c) A newly hired employee on initial probation shall be placed on shifts according to operational and training requirements.
+Following three (3) months of service the employee will be allowed to shift bid at the next shift bid opportunity. - d) Shifts will be posted for bidding by November 1 or May 1, as appropriate.
+Shift bids will be completed by December 15 or June 15 as appropriate.
+An employee who does not sign up for a shift within a reasonable amount time will be moved to the bottom of the seniority list for purposes of that specific shift bidding cycle.
+The Chief Steward or designee, and the Operations Manager, or designee, will agree what constitutes a "reasonable amount of time," after consultation with the employee.
+If the Chief Steward, or designee, and the Operations Manager, or designee, do not agree, the Operations Manager, or designee, will have the authority to make the decision to move the employee to the bottom of the list.
+Any employee who is moved to the bottom of the list during a shift bidding cycle will be restored to their appropriate seniority level for the next shift bidding cycle.
+If any employee refuses to sign up for a shift by December 15 or June 15, the Operations Manager has authority to assign them to an available shift.